Serxcx01/DATA/README.md

   end

   if not bot:isInWorld() then
-    printCrit("Failed to enter any world after retries") return false, "enter_world_failed" end
+    print("Failed to enter any world after retries") return false, "enter_world_failed" end